petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/deploying-microservice-client-extensions-to-liferay-paas.md

     git push origin client-extensions
     ```

     After a delay, the new build is created.
+The client extensions are automatically deployed to [the Liferay service container's `osgi/client-extensions/` folder](https://learn.liferay.com/w/dxp/liferay-development/client-extensions/working-with-client-extensions#deploying-to-a-self-hosted-liferay-instance).

 1. In the Liferay Cloud console, navigate to the *Builds* page.